Karl Martz: Films

 In 1975, he appeared in a 25 min film titled Possibilities in Clay, which also featured Thomas Marsh, Ginny Marsh, Kathy Salchow, and John Goodheart.

 Recognition

 In 1965, Martz was elected as the president of the Ceramics Education Council of the American Ceramic Society (ACS).
 As the president, he was a leader in the separation of that group from the ACS and the founding of the National Council on Education in the Ceramic Arts (NCECA) in 1966.

+In 1974, Martz was appointed the Bingham Professor of the Humanities at the University of Louisville, Kentucky.

 In 1977, there was a major retrospective exhibit at the Indiana University Art Museum on the occasion of Martz's retirement.

 In 1992, he was inducted as a fellow of the American Craft Council.

+Posthumous Recognition

-In 2009, Kathy M. McKimmie wrote Clay Times Three about Martz.
+In 2009, Kathy M. McKimmie wrote Clay Times Three which includes 38 pages illustrated in color about the lives and ceramics of Karl Martz and his wife Becky Brown Martz.